stijn-dejongh/lovecraft_public_domain/raw_converts/og.md

 strangely failed, and as Atal plunged upward through the mists he heard Barzai the Wise shrieking in the shadows:

-  &ldquo;The moon is dark, and the gods dance in the night; there is terror in the sky, for upon the moon hath sunk an eclipse foretold in no books of men or of earth&rsquo;s gods.&nbsp;.&nbsp;.&nbsp;.
-There is unknown magic on Hatheg-Kla, for the screams of the frightened gods have turned to laughter, and the slopes of ice shoot up endlessly into the black heavens whither I am plunging.&nbsp;.&nbsp;.&nbsp;.
+   "The moon is dark, and the gods dance in the night; there is terror in the sky, for upon the moon hath sunk an eclipse foretold in no books of men or of earth's gods. . . .
+There is unknown magic on Hatheg-Kla, for the screams of the frightened gods have turned to laughter, and the slopes of ice shoot up endlessly into the black heavens whither I am plunging. . . .
 Hei!
 Hei!
 At last!
-In the dim light I behold the gods of earth!&rdquo;
+In the dim light I behold the gods of earth! "

   And now Atal, slipping dizzily up over inconceivable steeps, heard in the dark a loathsome laughing, mixed with such a cry as no man else ever heard save in the Phlegethon of unrelatable nightmares; a cry wherein reverberated the horror and anguish of a haunted lifetime packed into one atrocious moment:

-  &ldquo;The   other   gods!
+   "The   other   gods!
 The   other   gods!
-The gods of the outer hells that guard the feeble gods of earth!&nbsp;.&nbsp;.&nbsp;.
-Look away!&nbsp;.&nbsp;.&nbsp;.
-Go back!&nbsp;.&nbsp;.&nbsp;.
+The gods of the outer hells that guard the feeble gods of earth! . . .
+Look away! . . .
+Go back! . . .
-Do not see!&nbsp;.&nbsp;.&nbsp;.
-Do not see!&nbsp;.&nbsp;.&nbsp;.
-The vengeance of the infinite abysses&nbsp;.&nbsp;.&nbsp;.
+Do not see! . . .
+Do not see! . . .
+The vengeance of the infinite abysses . . .
-That cursed, that damnable pit&nbsp;.&nbsp;.&nbsp;.
-Merciful gods of earth,   I am falling into the sky!&rdquo;
+That cursed, that damnable pit . . .
+Merciful gods of earth,   I am falling into the sky! "

   And as Atal shut his eyes and stopped his ears and tried to jump downward against the frightful pull from unknown heights, there resounded on Hatheg-Kla that terrible peal of thunder which awaked the good cotters of the plains and the honest burgesses of Hatheg and Nir and Ulthar, and caused them to behold through the clouds that strange eclipse of the moon that no book ever predicted.
-And when the moon came out at last Atal was safe on the lower snows of the mountain without sight of earth&rsquo;s gods, or of the   other   gods.
+And when the moon came out at last Atal was safe on the lower snows of the mountain without sight of earth's gods, or of the   other   gods.

   Now it is told in the mouldy Pnakotic Manuscripts that Sansu found naught but wordless ice and rock when he climbed Hatheg-Kla in the youth of the world.
 Yet when the men